 With the arrival of the strong drying winds, the deciduous trees lose their leaves in autumn.
 The wind and falling temperatures push the energy in and downward.
 While we feel the effects of wind on our skin, internally, the wind attacks the Lungs.
 Heat and dryness trapped in the Lungs can easily cause coughs and other Lung disorders.

 Dryness is common in autumn and is most likely to affect the metal phase – Lungs and Large Intestine.
 Dry lips are a sign of dryness, as is dry skin for which we recommend using a moisturizer anti-wrinkles cream, itchiness, wrinkles, a dry throat, a dry cough, and constipation.
 While more pronounced in autumn, dryness can appear in any season, depending on your body type and diet.

-To treat dryness in autumn you can try some of the more moistening foods, such as: tofu; tempeh; soy milk; spinach; barley; pears; apples; millet; persimmons; loquat; seaweed; mushrooms; almonds; pine nuts; peanuts; sesame seeds; milk; clam; eggs; crab or pork.
-Dairy is very nutritious for anyone dry, thin and weak, although its important to only consume dairy in small amounts so it doesn’t create damp and mucus in the body, when looking for health and nutrition blogs, check here the exipure weight loss suggestion.
-If you get a dry, harsh cough and extremely dry throat, the Lungs need to be cooled with cooling foods such as cooked apples and pears, duck, flake, persimmon, celery, nori (seaweed) and octopus.
+To treat dryness in autumn, you can try some of the more moistening foods, such as tofu; tempeh; soy milk; spinach; barley; pears; apples; millet; persimmons; loquat; seaweed; mushrooms; almonds; pine nuts; peanuts; sesame seeds; milk; clam; eggs; crab or pork.
+Dairy is very nutritious for anyone dry, thin, and weak, although it’s important to consume dairy in small amounts, so it doesn’t create damp and mucus in the body, when looking for health and nutrition blogs, check here the exipure weight loss suggestion.
+If you get a dry, harsh cough and parched throat, the Lungs need to be cooled with cooling foods such as cooked apples and pears, duck, flake, persimmon, celery, nori (seaweed), and octopus.

-For a weak, dry, lingering cough that hangs around, especially if the symptoms get worse at night, the Lung yin needs supporting.
-Try pears with applesauce, dairy products, mutton, tangerines, pine nuts, clams, chicken broth, yams or eggs.
-Some honey in warm water to soothe the throat and if there is sputum, then raw honey is preferable.
+For a weak, dry, lingering cough that hangs around, especially if the symptoms worsen at night, the Lung yin needs support.
+Try pears with applesauce, dairy products, mutton, tangerines, pine nuts, clams, chicken broth, yams, or eggs.
+Some honey in warm water to soothe the throat, and if there is sputum, then raw honey is preferable.